Braden-077/LearnEnough/README.md

 # CSS

-Note: HTML is a prerequisite for CSS.
+Note: [HTML](https://github.com/Braden-077/LearnEnough#html) is a prerequisite for CSS.

 To get started with CSS, go to the Michael Hartl tutorial for [CSS](https://www.learnenough.com/css-and-layout-tutorial).

-The ```LearnEnough/css/css_commands``` file has all of the tutorial's completed code with commented failures and fixes.
+The ```LearnEnough/css/css_commands.sh``` file has all of the tutorial's completed code with commented failures and fixes.

 This tutorial teaches users how to use CSS and how to turn HTML into a useful front-end development tool.
 To get started with CSS, run: